 They have also driven me away, to the other side of the cafe, where things are less regimented and more relaxed.

 Then there’s the bill.
 Cyprus Starbucks prices are high by comparison.
-The tiny island nation is in a deep economic crisis, trudging on via a combination of EU-sanctioned bailout and bail-in (see theft) policies, but the specialty drinks (Latte, Caramel Macchiato, Frapuccino etc) remain well north of the 3 euro mark.
-Ouch.
+Our tiny island nation is in a deep economic crisis, trudging on via a combination of EU-sanctioned bailout and bail-in (see theft) policies, but the specialty drinks – Latte, Caramel Macchiato, Frapuccino etc – remain well north of the 3-euro mark.
+Ouch!

-Plus, I price my health above that.
-A euro extra for each drink, plus the screaming kids and the ladder-scheming traveler agents, are all worth the smoke-free environment.
+Plus, I price my health above the small savings.
+A euro extra for each drink, plus the screaming kids and the ladder-scheming traveler agents, ALL of them are worth the smoke-free environment.

 But there’s something more to the bill than just high prices.
 Take a look at the picture to the right.
 See that?
 It’s the receipt for a large, freshly squeezed orange juice.
-All that paper for a single item!
-35 odd lines of information, including the address, the HQ adress, VAT info, the Tax ID, the employee’s name, the time of order, wifi info, an outdated password scheme, various codes, the actual price of the item, the total sum, a Facebook page, more codes…
+A mile of paper for a single item!
+35 odd lines of information, including the address, the HQ adress, VAT info, the Tax ID, the employee’s name, the time of order, wifi info, an outdated password scheme, various codes, the price of the item, the total sum, a Facebook page, more codes…

-In other words, more than 80% of the receipt is devoted to bureaucracy.
+In other words, more than 80% of the receipt is devoted to bureaucracy and marketing.

 As for the item prices, they could go down a notch or two, at least until the crisis abates.